-I don’t understand, why dog pee is killing my grass.
+I don’t understand, why is dog pee is killing my grass?
 I have had dogs for decades, and they have never caused my lawn to have some serious brown spots on it.
 All of my last 3 dogs have been boy dogs, and I always thought that it was only girl dogs that could damage your lawn like this.

 Did you know that all dogs were capable of ruining your lawn?
 I know I didn’t.
 Well now that I have this issue I wanted to understand what it is that causes this and what if any solutions could there be to help fix it.
 Everybody wants to have nice green looking lawn.